AdesanmiOjo/Sales-Analysis/README.md

   State-Specific Campaigns: Concentrate marketing efforts in the top three revenue-contributing states to maximize returns.

-  Unit Performance Improvement: Investigate and address performance issues in underperforming units to ensure consistent growth across all units.

 Incorporating these recommendations into your business strategy will likely result in improved sales and revenue in the Canadian market.